13 reasons a text message does not get delivered

 When this is the case and a person is roaming, then a message won’t be received.

-4. The user may have blocked SMS from your sender ID
+4. The user may have blocked or filtered SMS from your sender ID

 Most mobile handsets allow you to block messages from any numbers.